EvidentSolutions/dalesbred/README.md

 Using without Maven
 ===================

-To use Dalesbred without Maven, you'll need to [download the latest jar for Dalesbred](https://bitbucket.org/evidentsolutions/dalesbred/downloads), but you'll also need to download [javax.inject-1.jar](http://repo1.maven.org/maven2/javax/inject/javax.inject/1/javax.inject-1.jar) and it to your classpath.
+To use Dalesbred without Maven, you'll need to [download the latest jar for Dalesbred](https://bitbucket.org/evidentsolutions/dalesbred/downloads) and it to your classpath.
+There are no other required dependencies.

 Attributions
 ============